NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/models/formatting.md

 Some action result types are specific to a particular format, such as `JsonResult` and `ContentResult`.
 Actions can return specific results that are always formatted in a particular manner.
 For example, returning a `JsonResult` will return JSON-formatted data, regardless of client preferences.
 Likewise, returning a `ContentResult` will return plain-text-formatted string data (as will simply returning a string).

+> [!NOTE]
-Note: An action isn't required to return any particular type; MVC supports any object return value.
+> An action isn't required to return any particular type; MVC supports any object return value.
 If an action returns an `IActionResult` implementation and the controller inherits from `Controller`, developers have many helper methods corresponding to many of the choices.
 Results from actions that return objects that are not `IActionResult` types will be serialized using the appropriate `IOutputFormatter` implementation.

 To return data in a specific format from a controller that inherits from the `Controller` base class, use the built-in helper method `Json` to return JSON and `Content` for plain text.
 Your action method should return either the specific result type (for instance, `JsonResult`) or `IActionResult`.